-- Q. My child has dyslexia, what programs does HISD have for my child? - A. Instruction for students identified as having dyslexia is to include the components of instruction and instructional approaches as indicated in The Dyslexia Handbook- Revised 2018: Procedures Concerning Dyslexia and Related Disorders, TEA, 2018.
-Dyslexia intervention program services are offered in a small group setting (less than 10) that includes reading, writing, and spelling as appropriate to the needs of the class setting that includes reading, writing, and spelling as appropriate to the needs of the student for 45- 60 minutes, 4 to 5 times per week by a teacher trained in appropriate programs and strategies for students having dyslexia.
+Q. My child has dyslexia, what programs does HISD have for my child?

+A. Instruction for students identified as having dyslexia is to include the components of instruction and instructional approaches as indicated in The Dyslexia Handbook-2018: Procedures Concerning Dyslexia and Related Disorders, TEA, 2018.
+(Dyslexia intervention program services are offered in a small group setting (less than 10) that includes reading, writing, and spelling as appropriate to the needs of the class setting that includes reading, writing, and spelling as appropriate to the needs of the student for 45- 60 minutes, 4 to 5 times per week by a teacher trained in appropriate programs and strategies for students having dyslexia.
 Students may also receive accommodations in the general education classroom setting.
 The provision of dyslexia services in middle and high schools should be included in the planning of courses in the school master schedule.
 The appropriate course(s) and teacher(s) should be in place and the necessary teacher training provided to meet Texas' dyslexia requirements.
 Students' dyslexia services occur outside of their core instructional time.
 It might be delivered during an elective, a designated intervention/extension period or a study lab.
 Arrangements vary by campus.

 The selected dyslexia program (ex.
-Basic Language Skills (BLS), Reading by Design (RBD), Esperanza) should be delivered with fidelity in order to remain in compliance with the law.
-Students determined by the Section 504 or ARD/IEP committee to require dyslexia instructional support, are to be served in a remedial setting, utilizing individualized, intensive, multi-sensory methods containing reading, writing and spelling components and supplementing the general education reading and language arts instruction as determined appropriate by the Section 504 or ARD Committee. - Q. Where can parents find access to information concerning transition, such as the name of their transition coach, transition parent meetings and resources? - A. Parents can use the link below to access information regarding transition services which include the transition coaches' assignments.
-Click on the link for more information on Transition Resources Special Education/ Transition Resources - Q. A parent stated that the Temporary Distant Learning Plan (TDLP) is simplistic and could be more robust?
+Basic Language Skills (BLS), Reading By Design (RBD).
+Esperanza) should be delivered with fidelity in order to remain in compliance with the law.
+Students determined by the ARD/IEP committee to require dyslexia instructional support, are to be served in a remedial setting, utilizing individualized, intensive, multi-sensory methods containing reading, writing and spelling components and supplementing the general education reading and language arts instruction as determined appropriate by the ARD Committee.
+Click on the link for more information Dyslexia and related disorders.
+On September 3,2021 The Dyslexia Handbook was updated.
+Dyslexia and Related Disorders

+- Q. Where can parents find access to information concerning transition, such as the name of their transition coach, transition parent meetings and resources? - A. Parents can use the link below to access information regarding transition services which include the transition coaches' assignments.
+Click on the link for more information on Transition Resources Special Education / Transition Resources - Q. A parent stated that the Temporary Distant Learning Plan (TDLP) is simplistic and could be more robust?
 How do we ensure that the distant learning plan is individualized to meet the needs of each student? - A. The TDLP is completed in the ARD/IEP Process with the parent as a contributing member.
 The parents' input is vital to the development of the TDLP.
 The parent should provide the additional supports that the ARD/IEP committee should consider to individualize the TDLP. - Q. What are the Virtual Supports or accommodations available for parents to access for students during virtual learning?
 Do we have training that explicitly models for parents how to incorporate accommodations, supplemental and visual schedules at home? - A. The OSES has provided additional support to parents during the interruption of face-to-face instruction.
-Click on the link for more information on Virtual Supports or Accommodations to parents HISD@H.O.M.E./SpecialEducation (houstonisd.org)
+Click on the link for more information on Virtual Supports or Accommodations to parents HISD @ H.O.M.E. / Special Education (houstonisd.org)